MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 ### Use the FixMissingMSI tool

 In this procedure, you will use the FixMissingMSI tool to identify MSI and MSP files that are missing from the Windows Installer cache.
-As an additional step you can point the tool to the original media locations and recache the missing files.
+As an extra step, you can point the tool to the original media location and re-cache the missing files.

 #### Download